JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 how the model-specific data is to be subsampled, for some observation indices `I` (a colon, `:`, or instance of `AbstractVector{<:Integer}`).
-In this way, implementing a data front-end also allow more efficient resampling of data (in user calls to `evaluate!`).
+In this way, implementing a data front-end also allows more efficient resampling of data (in user calls to `evaluate!`).

-After detailing formal requirments for implementing a data front-end, we give a [Sample implementation](@ref).
+After detailing formal requirements for implementing a data front-end, we give a [Sample implementation](@ref).
 A simple implementation [implementation](https://github.com/Evovest/EvoTrees.jl/blob/94b58faf3042009bd609c9a5155a2e95486c2f0e/src/MLJ.jl#L23) also appears in the EvoTrees.jl package.